tamta1050/Quantum-Hackers_095/README.md

 # Project Name: Twitter Automation Testing

 ## Overview
-This project is designed to automate the testing of a Twitter-like application using Cypress and follows the **Page Object Model (POM)** methodology.
-It includes test cases for logging in, interacting with the navbar, footer, profile, and other key elements.
+This project automates the testing of Twitter's key features using Cypress.
+The goal is to ensure that essential functionalities of the Twitter application, such as user login, profile management, tweet creation, navbar navigation, and footer links, work correctly.
+By automating these tests, we ensure the app behaves as expected and streamline the testing process for future updates.

 ## Documents Overview